Ring Parties | Letchworth Show | Entering and Competing | KC Progression | Agility Warrant | Agility Club League | Schedules

 - You will need to buy an Agility Record Book

 - You will need to get your dog measured.
-Dogs competing in the large height category do not need to be officially measured before competing, provided they are "obviously" large.
-Dogs that are borderline intermediate/large (500mm) should be measured to ensure they are entered in the correct category.
 Measuring takes place at Kennel Club shows and at other organised sessions.
 See more about Measuring on the Kennel Club Website

 - Check the closing date for entries.